2110521-2563-1-Software-Architecture/AA_assignment2/README.md

 ### b.
 Multiple clients with different kind of calls
 ### c.
 Vary the number of concurrent calls from 1 to 4096 calls.
 ## 2. Discussion of the results why one method is better the other in which scenarios.
+ From the results of the graphs, It's shown that gRPC has better performance in most scenarios because of the concurrent request in a different connection.
+HTTP/1.1 which is required by REST does not support The concurrent requests.
+The responses have to be sent back in the same order as the requests came in.
+One the other hand, The concurrent request in HTTP/2 that is required by gRPC supports request multiplexing.

 ## 3. Comparison of the gRPC and REST API from the aspects of language neutral, ease of use, and performance.
   * In term of language neutral, While we were eventually able to build everything we wanted with gRPC and Protocol Buffers in the languages we were working with, JSON definitely has much better support and documentation in most of these languages.